derekshoneycutt/Euclid/README.md

 ## Building The Project

-This uses the a Julia module, Euclid.jl, which is published on GitHub.
+This uses a Julia module, Euclid.jl, which is published on GitHub.
 Although no intentions are to publish it wider, it is required to build here and can be used itself further.
 This was mostly done to separate build concerns during development, but it also cleans up the repositories and lets this one focus on the Jupyter notebooks and an initial presentation.

 ```bash
 julia AddPackages.jl